 Many lists have a selection column at the far left: use the checkboxes to select or deselect multiple items.
 The checkbox in the table’s headings bar can be used to select or deselect all the items on the page.
-The row of buttons above the table are used to apply actions to selected list items. impCentral will disable these bulk-action buttons until a selection is made; other buttons do not need a selection to be made.
+The row of buttons above the table are used to apply actions to selected list items. impCentral will disable some of these bulk-action buttons until a selection is made; other buttons do not need a selection to be made.
 If the selection contains items that do not respond to an action, the button that triggers that action will be disabled.
-For example, if you select both assigned and unassigned devices from the Devices list, the ‘Restart’ button will remain disabled because unassigned devices can’t be restarted this way.
-De-select the unassigned devices, and the ‘Restart’ button will become enabled for the selected assigned devices.
+For example, if you select both assigned and unassigned devices from the Devices list, the Restart button will remain disabled because unassigned devices can’t be restarted this way.
+De-select the unassigned devices, and the Restart button will become enabled for the selected assigned devices.

 Lists are paginated, and you can use the arrow buttons () on the far right of the window to navigate between pages.
-These buttons are only active if there are more than one page of items available to view.
+These buttons are only active if more than one page of items are available to view.

-All lists have a ‘MANAGE’ column at the far-right of the table.
-This contains actions specific to the item type and which will be applied to the row item only.
+All lists have a MANAGE column at the far-right of the table.
+This column includes actions specific to the item type and which will be applied to the row item only.
 Initially, these actions are greyed out, but they will become accessible when you move the mouse pointer into a row.
 To apply an action to multiple items, select them using their checkboxes and the buttons discussed above.

-impCentral’s code editor is an improved version of the IDE code editor: it features the standard agent and device code panes, and a pane in which the logs for a device assigned to the host Device Group can be viewed by selecting that device from the list at the bottom left:
+impCentral’s code editor presents agent and device code panes alongside each other, and a pane below in which the logs for a device assigned to the host Device Group can be viewed by selecting that device from a list at the bottom left:

-The code editor’s code panes will preserve their contents between sessions, but to deploy the displayed code to all the devices assigned to the Device Group, you need to click the Build and Force Restart button at the top:
+The code editor’s code panes will preserve their contents between sessions, but to deploy the displayed code to all of the devices assigned to the Device Group, you need to click the Build and Force Restart button at the top:

-To make code available to collaborators and to impCentral’s Production Zone, it must be deployed (using ‘Build’) and then promoted using the ‘Promote’ button:
+To make code available to collaborators and to impCentral’s Production Zone, it must be deployed (using Build and Force Restart) and then promoted using the Promote button:

 This button will not be present if the currently selected account has not granted you access to production functionality.

 The Deployments view (selected by clicking Deployments under MANAGE for a given Device Group, or clicking the Deployments side panel icon) lists all the deployments made to the Device Group.
 Code is deployed to Development and Test Device Groups by clicking on the code editor’s Build and Force Restart button; deploying code to production Device Groups is handled differently.
-Deployments are listed with their the date and time of their deployment, their SHA and promotion status.
-They are listed in date order, most recent first:
+Deployments are listed with the date and time of their deployment, their SHA and promotion status.
+They are listed in date order, with the most recent deployment first:

 You can click on a deployment’s SHA in order to display its code in the code editor.
-The Code icon in the Side Panel will now feature the ‘SHA’ label, and the agent and device code panels will show a lock icon to indicate that they cannot be edited.
-Once code is deployed — ie. it has been assigned its SHA — it cannot be changed (though it can still be promoted (a deployment’s promoted status is indicated in the Deployments list).
+The code icon in the side panel will now feature the label SHA, and the agent and device code panels will show a lock icon to indicate that they cannot be edited.
+Once a deployed has been created, it cannot be changed.
+It can still be promoted (a deployment’s promoted status is indicated in the Deployments list).
 It can also be re-deployed (by clicking Redeploy under MANAGE column), but this creates a new deployment based on the original.
-To work with code that has been deployed, select its SHA from the ‘Deployments’ list and then click on the code editor’s ‘Edit’ button (which only appears in the SHA mode):
+To work with code that has been deployed, select its SHA from the Deployments list and then click on the code editor’s Edit button (which only appears in the SHA mode):

 This causes the deployment’s code to be copied to a new draft within the code editor.
-You will be asked if you wish to overwrite an existing draft — if you do, the code editor goes into Draft mode, and its Side Panel icon will now feature the ‘DRAFT’ label.
-Make your changes and then click ‘Build’ to generate a new deployment.
+You will be asked if you wish to overwrite an existing draft — if you do, the code editor goes into Draft mode, and its side panel icon will now feature the DRAFT label.
+Make your changes and then click Build and Force Restart to generate a new deployment.

-You can also click on ‘Settings’ under the ‘MANAGE’ column to provide a description of the deployment.
+You can also click on Settings under MANAGE to add a description to the deployment.

-In impCentral, a SHA is used to reference code, not the build number (as used in the IDE).
-SHAs are generated when you click the ‘Build’ button in the code editor.
+In impCentral, deployments are referenced by their SHA.
+SHAs are generated when you click the Build and Force Restart button in the code editor.
 The code and the ID of the account owner are use to generate the SHA.
 The SHA is displayed immediately in the readout to the right of the code editor’s action buttons:

-Above, the Code Editor button area before ‘Build’ is clicked.
+Above, the Code Editor button area before Build and Force Restart is clicked.
 After the button is clicked, the SHA is displayed:

-Once you have clicked ‘Build’, the code editor disables the ‘Build’ button until you make changes to the code.
+Once you have clicked Build and Force Restart, the code editor disables this button until you make further changes to the code.
 This is to prevent you accidentally making multiple deployments of identical code, all of which will therefore have the same SHA.

-If the same code is deployed to two separate Device Groups in Products owned by a single account, they will again both have the same SHA.
+If the same code is deployed to two separate Device Groups in Products owned by a single account, they will both have the same SHA.
 This is to allow you to discover which Device Groups are running the same code.
 If you redeploy an existing deployment, the two will share the same SHA.

-Deploying new code to a Device Group stages the code — the devices will receive the code when they actively connect to the impCloud, usually by restarting.
-The most recent deployment made to a Device Group is called its ‘Current’ deployment.
+Deploying new code to a Device Group stages the code: the devices assigned to the group will receive the code when they actively connect to the impCloud, usually by restarting.
+The most recent deployment made to a Device Group is called its Current deployment.

 These deployment types are used primarily during a polite deployment.
 Polite deployment is a feature of the imp API and your application code which allows the latter to defer an impOS or Squirrel update until it has completed a critical task.
 If polite deployment is implemented in your application code, you can use impCentral to trigger either forced or conditional restart when you either make a deployment, or simply tell a Device Group to restart its devices.

-A forced restart is the same as restarting any device whose application doesn’t suport polite deployment: if the device is not running the latest code, it will restart and receive it now.
+A forced restart is the same as restarting any device whose application doesn’t support polite deployment: if the device is not running the latest code, it will restart and receive it now.